-The Aquatic Life designated use was assessed along the length of the Delaware River from Hancock, NY to the bottom of Zone 1 (197 miles), in Zones 2-5 of the Delaware Estuary (97 square miles), and in the assessed portion of the Delaware Bay (533 square miles).
+The Aquatic Life designated use was assessed along the length of the Delaware River from Hancock, NY to the bottom of Zone 1 (202 miles), in Zones 2-5 of the Delaware Estuary (97 square miles), and in the Delaware Bay (693 square miles).
+Figure 3.7 depicts the level of Aquatic Life Use support in the Delaware River and Bay.